-As treatment of varicose veins has evolved over the years, new medical specialties have developed to provide the most modern techniques and treatment to patients.
+As treatment of varicose veins has evolved over the years, new medical specialties have developed for a vein doctor to provide the most modern techniques and treatment to patients.

 Three types of doctors treat varicose veins and other vein diseases: vein surgeon, phlebology-trained physician, and vascular and interventional radiologist.
 All are doctors with training in different but related specialties.

 A phlebogist and an interventional radiologist both treat varicose veins with the least-invasive procedures, such as endovenous laser treatment, sclerotherapy and radiofrequency ablation.
-These are the modern techniques that can be performed in a doctor’s office rather than a hospital and require much less recovery time.
+These modern techniques are performed in a doctor’s office rather than a hospital and require much less recovery time.

 A phlebologist is a physician who has gained specialty training in diseases and treatments of the veins.
 Most phlebologists concentrate on veins of the legs and associated diseases and the minimally invasive treatments described above.